Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-If the channel is free, devices perform a backoff, i.e counting down for a period known as the contention window.
+If the channel is free, devices perform a backoff, i.e., counting down for a period known as the contention window.
 The contention window size is randomly sampled from a defined range of minimum and maximum sizes.
 If the spectrum remains free, transmission begins.
 If the spectrum is busy at any moment, devices pause their countdown until it is free again.
-If the counter reaches zero and channel is free, the \ac{RTS} \ac{CTS} mechanism might be employed to avoid collisions.
+If the counter reaches zero and the channel is free, the \ac{RTS} \ac{CTS} mechanism might be employed to avoid collisions.
 The transmitting device sends an RTS frame to the destination.
 Upon receiving this frame, the destination responds with a CTS frame, notifying all other devices that the channel is now occupied for a specific duration.
-Following this, data transmission occurs during the TXOP, and the sender expects an acknowledgment frame in response.
+Following this, data transmission occurs during the TXOP, and the sender expects to receive an acknowledgment frame.
 In case of a failed transmission, the contention window size doubles.

-Example of such procedure is presented in Fig. \ref{fig:csmaca}.
+When the counter reaches zero, and the channel remains available, the \ac{RTS}/\ac{CTS} mechanism can be employed to further reduce the risk of collisions.
+In this procedure, the transmitting device first sends an RTS frame to the intended receiver.
+Upon reception, the receiver replies with a CTS frame, informing all neighboring devices that the channel will be reserved for a specified duration.
+Data transmission then occurs within the allocated TXOP, after which the sender expects an acknowledgment frame.
+If the transmission fails, the contention window size is doubled.
+An illustration of this procedure is shown in Fig.~\ref{fig:csmaca}.

-In this example, the channel was initially occupied.
-However, during the sensing time indicated by the magenta rectangle, the channel remained free.
-After that, a random number of periods were sampled, with 6 periods being chosen in this case.
-During the countdown, the channel became occupied again, so the countdown continued only while the channel was free.
-Once the countdown reached zero, the RTS/CTS protocol was initiated, followed by data transmission.
+In this example, the channel was initially occupied but became free during the sensing interval, indicated by the magenta rectangle.
+Following this, a random backoff was applied, with six periods selected.
+During the countdown, the channel became occupied again, causing the countdown to pause and resume only once the channel was free.
+When the counter reached zero, the RTS/CTS procedure was triggered, after which data transmission began.

-Wi-Fi 4 introduced a newer version of the DCF called the Hybrid Coordination Function, utilizing Enhanced Distributed Channel Access to prioritize packets by adjusting access parameters such as minimum and maximum contention window sizes and transmit times.
+Wi-Fi 4 introduced a newer version of the DCF, called the Hybrid Coordination Function, which utilizes Enhanced Distributed Channel Access to prioritize packets by adjusting access parameters, such as minimum and maximum contention window sizes and transmit times.
 On top of that, DIFS were replaced by Arbitration Infter-Frame Spacing with variable size.
 This enhancement improves \ac{QoS} for various data categories, including background, best effort, video, and voice \cite{IMPACTPHYMACTHROUGHPUT}.